 If you are educating or selling to a potential customer who is looking to evaluate your services, it won’t work.

-Same applies to people who are at the stage of taking a buying decision and you are giving them educational stuff rather than content that helps them make an informed decision.
+The same applies to people who are at the stage of making a buying decision and you are giving them educational stuff rather than content that helps them make an informed decision.